freedom-manufaktur/Oktopus/Documentation/Oktopus Functions.md

 ```

 #### Description
-Returns `defaultText` if the input `text` is `null`, empty or consists solely of whitespace characters.
+Returns `defaultText` if the input `text` is `null`, empty, or consists only of whitespace characters.

 #### Arguments
 - `text`: The input string